alphauslabs/tmpdocs/docs/blueapi/authentication.md

 ```

 ## Using bluectl
-If you prefer to call the Blue API HTTP endpoints directly, you can use `bluectl` to generate the access token.
-Useful for scripting.
+If you prefer to call the Blue API HTTP endpoints directly, you can use [`bluectl`](https://alphauslabs.github.io/docs/blueapi/bluectl/) to generate the access token.
+Useful for APIs that are not yet supported in [`bluectl`](https://alphauslabs.github.io/docs/blueapi/bluectl/).
 ```sh
 # Get access token for production:
 $ bluectl access-token